rancher/docs/content/rancher/v2.x/en/security/security-scan/_index.md

 To check clusters for CIS Kubernetes Benchmark compliance, the security scan leverages [kube-bench,](https://github.com/aquasecurity/kube-bench) an open-source tool from Aqua Security.

-When Rancher scans a cluster hosted in a managed Kubernetes provider such as GKE, EKS, or AKS, only worker nodes can be scanned.

 ### About the Generated Report

 Each scan generates a report can be viewed in the Rancher UI and can be downloaded in CSV format.

-The version of the [Benchmark](https://www.cisecurity.org/benchmark/kubernetes/) that is used depends on the cluster's Kubernetes version.
+To determine which version of the [Benchmark](https://www.cisecurity.org/benchmark/kubernetes/) to use in the scan, Rancher chooses a version that is appropriate for the cluster's Kubernetes version.
+The Benchmark version is included in the generated report.

 Each test in the report is identified by its corresponding Scored test in the Benchmark.
 For example, if a cluster fails test 1.3.6, you can look up the description and rationale for the section 1.3.6 in the Benchmark itself, or in Rancher's [hardening guide for the Kubernetes version that the cluster is using.]({{<baseurl>}}/rancher/v2.x/en/security/#rancher-hardening-guide) Recommendations marked as Not Scored in the Benchmark are not included in the report.